What is a Power of Attorney and Why Do You Need It?

 An agent is given an authority to handle a specific affair/s of a principal with a Special Power of Attorney at hand.
 It is of vital importance to clearly specify the acts that you wish for your agent to perform on your behalf since the Special Power of Attorney is limited to those certain acts written in the document only.

-A Special Power of Attorney can be used by an executor to give powers to an agent on the former’s behalf in cases when the principal would fall ill or be disabled or even out for a travel or simply unable to manage a certain task.
-The principal can appoint an agent with the powers listed under General Power of Attorney or any other powers that the principal necessary for the agent to have in order to fully act on his behalf.
+A Special Power of Attorney can be used by an executor to give powers to an agent on the former’s behalf when the principal would fall ill, be disabled, out for a travel, or simply unable to manage a certain task.

 3. Lasting Power of Attorney

 The lasting power of attorney was created under the Mental Capacity Act of 2005 under the English law, which governs England and Wales and implemented in 2007.
-It replaced the enduring power of attorney that was believed to have a narrower scope compared to the lasting power of attorney.
+It replaced the enduring power of attorney.

 Basically, it covers the people who can see in the future that they won’t be able to be physically or mentally capable of doing their own personal, financial, or business affairs.
 It is used to make arrangements for them to appoint members of their family or even friends to make decisions on behalf of them.

 In UAE, however, there is no law with regard to lasting power of attorney.